 What’s our number one problem?
 Your number one problem?
 We never have enough time, right?!

-How do we find more hours in a day?!
+So the question is: how do we find more hours in a day?!

-We recently read a book by Laura Vanderkam called 168 Hours: You Have More Time Than You Think that’s been a game changer for us.
+We read a book by Laura Vanderkam called 168 Hours: You Have More Time Than You Think that’s been a game changer for us.
 Convicting, applicable and empowering all at once.
-We have SO many takeaways from the book, that we really encourage you to read it on your own, but we’re going to share our biggest bite-sized takeaway here.
+We have SO many takeaways from the book, that we really encourage you to read it on your own, but we’re going to share our biggest bite-sized takeaways here.

 I don’t have time for _______________.

-While the most successful people said this:
+While the most successful people would rephrase it like this:

 I have time, but it’s not my priority.